-Check your equipment: Make sure your skis or snowboard are properly tuned and that your bindings are adjusted correctly.
-You may need to have your DIN settings lower than usual so your skis come off more easily in case you fall and land at an awkward angle.
-Our rental partners, SkiSet, will be sure to adjust your skis appropriately for the snow in resort.
+Make sure your skis or snowboard are properly tuned and that your bindings are adjusted correctly.
+You may need to have your DIN settings lower than usual so your skis come off more easily if you fall and land at an awkward angle.
+Our rental partner, SkiSet, will be sure to adjust your skis appropriately for the snow in each ski resort.

-Book an instructor: the independent instructors on Maison Sport are here to help!
-An instructor can guide you to areas with the best of the spring snow and give you additional technical pointers for skiing in warmer conditions.
+The independent instructors at Maison Sport are here to help!
+An instructor can guide you to areas with the best conditions and give you additional technical pointers for skiing in slushy spring snow.
+Book one of our expert ski instructors here!

-Know your limits: Spring skiing can be challenging, so it's important to know your abilities and ski within your limits.
-Don't push yourself too hard or attempt runs that are beyond your skill level.
+Spring skiing can be very challenging, so it’s important to know your abilities and ski within your limits.
+Don’t push yourself too hard or attempt runs that are beyond your skill level.
+If you are worried or unsure about which runs to take, booking an instructor will help you find your confidence and sharpen up your technique to help you ski better on slushy, spring snow.

 The currency of the country of your chosen resort differs from the currency of the country of the main resort